 Record only alarm Select the check box to specify that the camera is only recorded and not being displayed in case of this alarm.
-This check box is only active if the Record check box on the Cameras tab is selected.
+T check box is only active if the Record check box on the Cameras tab is selected.
 Auto-clear alarm after configured time ('Alarm Settings' dialog box) Select the check box to specify that this alarm is automatically cleared.
+Auto-clear alarm when event state changes back to normal Select the check box to specify that this alarm is automatically cleared when the event that triggers this alarm changes its state.
+The alarm will not be cleared automatically if it is accepted and unaccepted.